tchughesiv/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 **NOTE**: For Windows users you will have to use a terminal like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to SSH using the private key.
 You will need to download the key and convert it using PuTTYGen, for details see: [PuTTY Configuration](windows.md)

 ## Getting Set Up
-For the sake of time, much of the required setup has already been taken care of on your lab VM.
+For the sake of time, some of the required setup has already been taken care of on your AWS VM.
 For future reference though, the easiest way to get started is to head over to the OpenShift Origin repo on github and follow the "[cluster up and down instructions](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md)" instructions.
 The instructions cover getting started on Windows, MacOS, and Linux.

 Since some of these labs will have long running processes, it is recommended to use something like `tmux` or `screen` in case you lose your connection at some point so you can reconnect:
 ```bash